Lightstreamer/Lightstreamer-kafka-connector/README.md

     As you can see, you have to specify a few parameters:

-    - `--address`, the Lightstreamer Server address
+    - `--address`, the Lightstreamer Server address.
     -  `--adapter-set`, the name of the requested Adapter Set, which triggers Ligthtreamer to look at the KafakConnectored deployed into the `adapters` folder.
     - `--data-adapter`, the name of the requested Data Adapter, which identifies the selected Kafka connection configuration.
     - `--items`, the list of items to subscribe to.